 All three of my kids fall into this category.
-They aren’t bad at sports and they aren’t incredibly gifted athletes either.
+They aren’t bad at sports and they also aren’t in that special “elite” athlete category…yet.
 They are good athletes.
 I’m guessing that the majority of you may also be dealing with this issue.
 It’s called “potential.”

 That’s right.
 A kid with “potential “offers an abundance of unique challenges because our “good athlete” path is so unclear.